Punk's Dead: Plot

-After some debate as to where Ross may have gone, Sean leads them in the direction of the concert that he believes they may be going to, and they are picked up by Eddy, another of Bob's old friends.
+After some debate as to where Ross may have gone, Sean points them in the direction of the concert that he believes they may be going to, and they are picked up by Eddy, another of Bob's old friends.
 Tensions flare between Sean and Eddy en route concerning the latter's profession.
 Eddy has become the proprietor of a very successful strip club as well as owning and operating a "tease" website, that is modeled after Suicide Girls.
 Sean accuses Eddy of being a parasite who exploits women for profit and says he is no different than a common pimp.

 Along the way to the show, Ross is made aware of his outwardly callous and pompous attitude towards others by Penny, which unsettles him, and he decides to change.
 He spots a man by the side of the road and has Penny pull over to offer him a ride, showing a consideration for others.
 They approach the man, a Rastafarian named William, who accepts their offer and proceeds to tell them that he is standing there as a result of a "pick up.”
 As Ross is preoccupied, William opens his backpack and reveals to Crash and Penny several pounds of hallucinogenic mushrooms within.
 Ross approaches, and a combination of hunger, drunkenness, and complete ignorance of drugs leads him to grab a large handful and consume them before anyone can stop him.
 William assures an immediately alarmed Crash and Penny that "Him won't die, but him will fly!”They proceed to head down the road as the mushrooms kick into gear for Ross, Crash, and William.
 Penny begrudgingly abstained so she could drive.

 Later in the day, Ross is roused from his drug-induced sleep by Crash as they are parked at a gas station.
 William has departed before Ross comes to, and he regrets not saying goodbye to him.
 As the three are talking, a voice shouts to them, and Penny snaps her head around to see her father who has stopped for gas.
 After a violent encounter ensues between the two, Penny destroys her father's truck and exposes his sexual abuse of her.
 The three then speed off without further incident.